 I’m a Victoria Police employee.
 How can I make my voice heard?

 This year, the Commission is commencing the Phase 3 Audit ended on 31 October 2018.
 Your insights have been key to understanding how far Victoria Police has come and where change is still needed.

-- a voluntary, anonymous online survey about experiences of sexual harassment and discrimination based on sex, gender or sexual orientation in the workplace – invitations to this will be sent to all current Victoria Police employees in late August 2018
+- a voluntary, anonymous online survey about experiences of sexual harassment and discrimination based on sex, gender or sexual orientation in the workplace – invitations to take part have been sent to all current Victoria Police employees

-- a confidential interview with the Commission at a neutral location, where you can share your experiences of workplace harm or insights about creating safer workplaces – commencing 1 July 2018
+- a confidential interview with the Commission at a neutral location, where you can share your experiences of workplace harm or insights about creating safer workplaces – currently underway until 31 October 2018

-- engaging with the Commission during site visits to stations and workplaces across Victoria – commencing 4 June 2018
+- engaging with the Commission during site visits to stations and workplaces across Victoria – currently underway until 31 October 2018